turingschool/career-development-curriculum-site/student_discussion_groups/mod2_homeroom_discussion_prompts.md

   * What would I do differently on my resume?
   * What should we keep in mind as we build our new resumes?

-3. Think about the resume you'll be creating.
+3. To help you work on your own resume, let's talk about project descriptions.
 As a group, discuss how you could describe the current project you're working on in your resume (15 mins)
   * Sum up the project in 2-3 sentences.
 What is the objective?
 What value does it create for users?
 If someone wasn't familiar with Turing projects, what would they need to know about this to understand it?
   * Sum up the top learning goals and skills you are building in the project.
 How does building this project make you more valuable as a developer?
   * Think about your own role in the project.
 How are you contributing?

-4. You'll hear more information about building your resume in next week's [session](/module_two/week_1_career_roadmap), and with remaining time, you can get a start on your resume draft using these [resources](/resources/resume_resources).
+4. With any remaining time, work on your resume draft using these [resources](/resources/resume_resources).

 ### Week 3 Prompts & Structure (60 mins) <a name="week-3"></a>
 1. Revisit norms (5 mins)